commonquail/recipes/dinner/ground-beef-meat-pie.md

    the top crust is golden brown.
 1. Remove the pie pan from the oven and let it cool at room temperature for at least 1 hour.
 Serve warm.

+## Notes

+- Total cooking time is about 2 hours 10 minutes: 40 minutes for the filling, 1 hour 30 minutes for assembly and baking.
+The rest is wait time that is difficult to skip.
+It is helpful to make the filling a day in advance.

 [original]: https://www.aheadofthyme.com/ground-beef-meat-pie/